WalletWasabi/WasabiDoc/docs/glossary/README.md

 # Glossary

 This glossary contains the explanations of common words used in Wasabi and regarding Bitcoin Privacy in general.
-Every voice contains a link to the respective full document for more details.
+Every item contains a link to the respective full document for more details.

 ## Bitcoin in general